damico/CSigner/README.md

 # CSigner
-An application written in Java to work with smartcards to embed signatures on PDF, its possible to sign other types of files, in this case the signatures are generated on diferent files.
+An application written in Java to work with smartcards to embed signatures on PDF, it is also possible to sign other file formats - in this case the signatures are generated on a distinct file.
-This project contains the source code to study case, javadocs and CSigner.exe to use its functions.
+This project contains the source code to study case, javadocs and CSigner.exe use and its functions.